 Tina is a contributor to The Tablet, The Guardian online, The Conversation, and several other publications.
-Television and radio appearances include BBC1, BBC2, Sky News and Al Jazeera, BBC Radio 4, BBC World Service, Australian Broadcasting Corporation, Canadian Broadcasting Corporation and RTE (Ireland).
+Television and radio appearances include BBC1, BBC2, Sky News and Al Jazeera, BBC Radio 4 (including 'Thought for the Day'), BBC World Service, Australian Broadcasting Corporation, Canadian Broadcasting Corporation and RTE (Ireland).
 She has given talks and lectures in many different countries including Australia, Belgium, Canada, Germany, Ireland, Italy, Kenya, Sweden and the United States.